Devta

 This is the task that builds your inbound presence over time.

 Pick the topic yourself.
-With this toggle on (the default), the agent stops after the research phase and surfaces around 10 trending topics with what's driving engagement on each.
+With this toggle on (the default), the agent stops after the research phase and surfaces around 10 topics with what's driving engagement on each.
 You pick the one that resonates with you and tap Pick Topic & Draft to have the agent write the post on it.

 Let the agent pick.
 With the toggle off, the agent runs end-to-end - finds the strongest topic, identifies the right subreddit for it, drafts the post in your persona, and saves it.
 You step in only at the end to review.